Women's suffrage: Switzerland

 A referendum on women's suffrage was held on February 1, 1959.
 The majority of Switzerland's men (67%) voted against it, but in some French-speaking cantons women obtained the vote.
 The first Swiss woman to hold political office, Trudy Späth-Schweizer, was elected to the municipal government of Riehen in 1958.

 Switzerland was the last Western republic to grant women's suffrage; they gained the right to vote in federal elections in 1971 after a second referendum that year.
 In 1991 following a decision by the Federal Supreme Court of Switzerland, Appenzell Innerrhoden became the last Swiss canton to grant women the vote on local issues.

 The first female member of the seven-member Swiss Federal Council, Elisabeth Kopp, served from 1984 to 1989.
 Ruth Dreifuss, the second female member, served from 1993 to 1999, and was the first female President of the Swiss Confederation for the year 1999.
-From September 22, 2010, until December 31, 2011, the highest political executive of the Swiss Confederation had a majority of female councillors (4 of 7); for the three years 2010, 2011, and 2012 Switzerland was presided by female presidency for three years in a row; the latest one was for the year 2017.
+From September 22, 2010, until December 31, 2011, the highest political executive of the Swiss Confederation had a majority of female councillors (4 of 7); for the three years 2010, 2011, and 2012 Switzerland was presided by female presidency for three years in a row.
+In 2015, 2017, 2020 and 2024, the country was presided by a woman.

 Turkey

 In Turkey, Atatürk, the founding president of the republic, led a secularist cultural and legal transformation supporting women's rights including voting and being elected.
 Women won the right to vote in municipal elections on March 20, 1930.
 Women's suffrage was achieved for parliamentary elections on December 5, 1934, through a constitutional amendment.
 Turkish women, who participated in parliamentary elections for the first time on February 8, 1935, obtained 18 seats.

 In the early republic, when Atatürk ran a one-party state, his party picked all candidates.
 A small percentage of seats were set aside for women, so naturally those female candidates won.
 When multi-party elections began in the 1940s, the share of women in the legislature fell, and the 4% share of parliamentary seats gained in 1935 was not reached again until 1999.
 In the parliament of 2011, women hold about 9% of the seats.
 Nevertheless, Turkish women gained the right to vote a decade or more before women in such Western European countries as France, Italy, and Belgium – a mark of Atatürk's far-reaching social changes.

-Tansu Ciller served as the 22nd Prime Minister of Turkey from 1993 to 1996.
+Tansu Çiller served as the 22nd prime minister of Turkey and the first female prime minister of Turkey from 1993 to 1996.
 She was elected to the parliament in 1991 general elections and she became prime minister on June 25, 1993, when her cabinet was approved by the parliament.